FlameNutrition/flame-coach-service/README.md

 I'm waiting for you 🤟

 ## License
-This opensource project it's under the following license: [MIT]
+This opensource project is under the following license: [MIT]

 [flywaydb]: https://flywaydb.org/documentation/usage/maven/